YueLu0116/Self-Learning/Language/Cpp/cpp-faq.md

 ### How to use `if constexpr`?

-Condition judgement finished in compiling time.
-In a constexpr if statement, the value of *condition* must be a [contextually converted constant expression of type bool](https://en.cppreference.com/w/cpp/language/constant_expression#Converted_constant_expression)
+Condition judgment finished in compiling time.
+In a `constexpr` if statement, the value of *condition* must be a [contextually converted constant expression of type bool](https://en.cppreference.com/w/cpp/language/constant_expression#Converted_constant_expression)

 ```cpp
 #include <iostream>